geoff-project/coi/docs/tutorials/packaging.rst

    you to get off the ground.
 Especially if you're a beginner, feel free to stop here and maybe return later.

-While :file:`setup.py` is nice and generally gets the work done, there are several problems with it:
+While it is the standard that Acc-Py generates for us, there are several problems with putting all your project metadata into :file:`setup.py`:

+- No tools other than Setuptools can read the format.
+- It's impossible to extract metadata without executing arbitrary, possibly untrusted Python code.
-- The logic before the bare ``setup()`` call quickly becomes hard to read.
+- The logic before the ``setup()`` call quickly becomes hard to read.
-- It is impossible to extract project metadata without executing arbitrary Python code.
-Security-minded people generally don't like that.
-- Most projects don't *need* to execute arbitrary Python code to declare their metadata.
+- Most projects don't need the full flexibility of arbitrary Python to declare their metadata.

-For this reason, Setuptools recommends to configure your project using a new file called :file:`setup.cfg`.
-It fulfills the same role as :file:`setup.py`, but as a configuration file, it can be read without executing Python code.
-Certain patterns that require Python login in :file:`setup.py` can be handled via special value types.
+For this reason, Setuptools recommends to put all your metadata into :file:`pyproject.toml`, like you already do for most other Python tools.
+The most important programming patterns you know from :file:`setup.py` can be easily replicated there using dedicates keys or values.

-For example, this setup script:
+Take for example this setup script:

 .. code-block:: python